Chris Brown is the Official Town Crier of the Royal Borough of Windsor and Maidenhead.

 Congratulations to Her Majesty Queen Elizabeth on the 70th anniversary of her reign.

-As part of the celebrations for this Platinum Jubilee year Windsor will host a number of special events.
+As part of the celebrations for this Platinum Jubilee year Windsor has hosted a number of special events.

-At 2.00pm on Thursday 2nd June there will be a special proclamation from the Queen Victoria Statue on the High Street.
-This cry will be read out by 200 criers in various towns around the commonwealth at the same time.
+At 2.00pm on Thursday 2nd June a special proclamation was read out from the Queen Victoria Statue on the High Street.

 Town Criers Competition in the town centre on Saturday 20th August.

-The competition will be held beneath the Salisbury Tower on the lawn outside the castle wall and will feature criers from around the country competing to see who scores best for volume, diction and clarity.
+Her Majesty has kindly allowed a Town Crier competition to be held beneath the Salisbury Tower on the lawn outside the castle wall on Saturday 20th August.
+This event will feature criers from around the country competing to see who scores best for volume, diction, inflection and clarity.
 There is no cost to come and watch the event which is suitable for all the family, so please feel free to come along and enjoy the day.

 Chris does not charge a fee to charities for attending their events within the Royal Borough.